Joshfairhead/Obsidian/Immanent/R3solution/R3solution.md

 Related:
 # R3solution
 ## What
 R3solution is a **passive** semantic library.
-It's a framework consisting of modal attractors which are forseen to be useful for a number of purposes as the semantic web emerges on [[Holochain]].
-R3solution is a curated lexicon of linked modes and relationships; a reference language for building other applications.
+It's a framework consisting of modal attractors which are forseen to be useful for a number of purposes as the semantic web emerges.
+It is a curated lexicon of linked modes and relationships; a reference language in the form of a resourse for consumption.

 Potential applications:
 - Semantic search